RequirementEngineering/ch-re-al147172/SRS-TELMEX.md

 requirements.

-In general, describes the whole project and its characteristics using different languages in order to communicate with different readers, and different purposes too.
+In general, describes the whole project and its characteristics using different languages in order to communicate with different readers as we all any stakeholder or part of the deveploment team, and different purposes too.

 2.0 Overall description